 If you are a registered pharmacist, great!
 If you aren’t, you’ll need to bring in one.
 The pharmacist may be a paid employee, a business partner or a board member.
 Check out the laws prevalent laws in the country you will be operating from, to see if there are any restrictions regarding this.

-Next, you’ll be fixing the legal structure of your business.
+Next, you’ll be fixing the legal structure of your business of your online pharmacy store.
 You may structure your business as a single-owner proprietor, a partnership firm, an LLC or an incorporated organization.
 The complexity of the paperwork varies from country to country.
 Depending on the structure you choose and the laws of the country you plan to operate out of, you may be able to handle the application process yourself or may need the help of an agency.

 Being a sole-proprietor is not considered a safe way of doing business because all the liabilities of the business also become the personal liability of the proprietor.
 An LLC or an incorporated company, on the other hand, acknowledges that the board members and the company are two distinct entities.
 That means the liabilities of the company are not considered to be the personal liabilities of the business promoters.